Fly Records: History

 Platz had been producing records independently, in conjunction with record producers funded by Essex, and leasing them to major record labels.
 These creative collaborations quickly made their mark with hits such as "A Whiter Shade of Pale" (Procol Harum), "Flowers in the Rain", "I Can Hear the Grass Grow" and "Blackberry Way" (The Move) alongside influential recordings from the likes of Beverley Kutner, Tucker Zimmerman and Michael Chapman.

 The producer roster involved with Platz included Denny Cordell, Gus Dudgeon, Rodger Bain, Don Paul, Johnny Worth and Tony Visconti, whom Platz had brought over to the United Kingdom at Cordell's initiation.

 After a string of hits in the late 1960s licensed via labels Deram and, later, Regal Zonophone, Platz launched his own label Fly Records in 1970.
 Malcolm Jones had left university to work for EMI, becoming a label manager and creating his own imprint at EMI, Harvest Records, but moved to work for Platz as manager of Fly.

 Fly's first release was "Ride a White Swan" by T. Rex, produced by Visconti.
-The following year the album Electric Warrior was both Fly's and Bolan's first #1 album.
+The following year the album Electric Warrior was both Fly's and Bolan's first No. 1 on the UK Albums Chart.

 In keeping with Platz's publishing style, the label chose not to concentrate on a particular sector of the market but preferred to offer an eclectic mix of artists and releases, some aimed directly at the chart and some intended simply to enhance the profiles of new artists or artists who were linked to the Platz's publishing enterprise.
 Vivian Stanshall, Third World War, John Kongos, Georgia Brown, John Keating, and John Williams were all featured on the label's early releases.